RobMasters/CodingKataSkeleton/README.md

-# Afilias TDD Coding Kata Skeleton
+# TDD Coding Kata Skeleton

 The purpose of this project is to provide a simple setup with the tools needed to start writing code using [TDD](https://en.wikipedia.org/wiki/Test-driven_development) (Test Driven Development).
 With practice, the